Wife of Aurora dentist died of cyanide and chemical found in Visine

 When Craig was questioned about why he ordered the poison, he told his staff that "Angie wanted for him to order it" and that “They were playing a game of chicken.”

 Craig had also started an affair with a Houston orthodontist who was on ABC's Good Morning America Wednesday.
-Karen Cain said that she broke off their three-week relationship off when she read the arrest affidavit and realized that he had been lying to her.
+Karin Cain said that she broke their three-week relationship off when she read the arrest affidavit and realized that he had been lying to her.

 Cain said that they met at a dental conference in February and that she and Craig "seemed to have shared values."
 When they met twice for dinner, she said he did not seem stressed or anxious, and she denied that their budding relationship was not a motive for Angela's death.